 A. Filing a Complaint.
 Any person or legal entity, except entities such as law firms representing an undisclosed third party, may submit to NAD any complaint regarding national advertising, regardless of whether it is addressed to consumers, to professionals, or to business entities.
 Likewise, NAD may initiate a proceeding as part of its monitoring responsibility pursuant to Section 2.1(B) of these Procedures.
 All complaints (except those submitted by consumers), including any supporting documentation, shall be submitted via NAD's online portal (https://portal.bbbnp.org/).
-A hard copy or email of the advertiser's submission need only be sent to NAD upon request.
 Challengers filing standard track NAD cases should limit the length of their submissions to 20 pages excluding evidentiary exhibits and must identify all express and implied claims to be considered by NAD.
 A challenger may expedite the review of the contested advertising by waiving its right to reply (see Section 3.3(B)).